Local Number Portability Best Practices

 Back to Top

-0039 Identification of multiple errors on wireline Local Service Requests (LSRs) and Wireless Port Requests (WPRs)
+0039 Identification of multiple or generic, reject errors on wireline Local Service Requests (LSRs) and Wireless Port Requests (WPRs)

 Background: